ehsanasgari/MicroPheno/README.md

 <h2>Visualization</h2>

-An example of visualization is provided in <a href="https://github.com/ehsanasgari/MicroPheno/blob/master/notebooks/5.%20Visualization.ipynb">this notebook</a>.
+An example of visualization using PCA, t-SNE, as well as t-SNE over the activation function of the last layer of the neural network is provided in <a href="https://github.com/ehsanasgari/MicroPheno/blob/master/notebooks/5.%20Visualization.ipynb">this notebook</a>.